Ad Blocker Detected

 It’s so enticing to join because the founder offers Paysbook login rewards after signing up.

-However, Paysbook is a scam because it has no identifiable products to sell.
-The business model of the company looks like a recruitment-based Pyramid scheme.
+However, Paysbook is a scam because its business model looks like a recruitment-based Pyramid scheme.

-Arjay Gallenero’s company derived its income primarily from the recruitment of people and not from the actual sale of products.
+But, Arjay Gallenero’s company derived its income primarily from the recruitment of people.
+And not from the actual sale of products.